aircitizen/aircitizen/software/README.md

+## Software page

-This is the software page of the AirCitizen](http://www.aircitizen.org) project.
+This is the software page of the [AirCitizen](http://www.aircitizen.org) project.
 You will find here the firmwares and the libraries used in our various air monitoring stations.
 Install the libraries in your Arduino IDE (Sketch > Include Library > Add .ZIP library ...), select the board and the port then upload the firmware.